Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Experiments

 \subsection{Fold Classification}

-Protein fold classification~\cite{hou2018deepsf, levitt1976structural} is crucial to capture protein structure-function relations and protein evolution.
-Following the dataset and experimental settings in \citet{hou2018deepsf} and \citet{hermosilla2021intrinsicextrinsic}, we evaluate the performance of our methods on the fold classification task.
+Protein fold classification~\citep{hou2018deepsf, levitt1976structural} is crucial to capture protein structure-function relations and protein evolution.
+Following the dataset and experimental settings in \citet{hou2018deepsf} and \citet{hermosilla2021intrinsicextrinsic}, we evaluate our methods on the fold classification task.
 A detailed description of the data is provided in Appendix~\ref{appendix:data}.
-There are three test sets, including Fold, Superfamily, and Family.
+In total, this dataset contains 16,712 proteins from 1,195 folds.
+There are three test sets, namely Fold, Superfamily, and Family.
 We report the accuracies on the three test sets and the average of the three accuracy values in Table~\ref{table:results_fold_func}.
-The results for baseline methods are taken from original papers~\cite{hermosilla2021intrinsicextrinsic, somnath2021multiscale, zhang2022protein, li2022directed}.
+The results for baseline methods are taken from original papers~\citep{hermosilla2021intrinsicextrinsic, somnath2021multiscale, zhang2022protein, li2022directed}.

-Table~\ref{table:results_fold_func} shows that our methods achieve the best results on two of the three test sets and the best average value.
+Table~\ref{table:results_fold_func} shows that our methods can achieve the best results on two of the three test sets and the best average value.
 For Superfamily and Family, our methods outperform all of the baseline methods and achieve similar performance as GearNet-Edge-IEConv.
-But GearNet-Edge-IEConv uses edge message passing scheme, which is more computational expensive than the node message passing scheme in our method, as discussed in Sec.~\ref{sec:base} and \citet{liu2022spherical}.
-For Fold, the most difficult one among the three test sets, all of our methods on three levels can significantly outperform baseline methods, and our ProNet-backbone improves the accuracy from 48.3\% to 52.7\%.
-Our methods also improve the average value from 72.7\% to 74.1\% and set the new state of the art.
+But GearNet-Edge-IEConv uses edge message passing scheme, which is more computationally expensive than the node message passing scheme in our method, as discussed in \citet{liu2022spherical}.
+In addition, as shown in Table~\ref{table:fold_efficiency}, GearNet-Edge-IEConv can not be trained using one Nvidia GeForce RTX 2080 Ti 11GB GPU due to its high complexity.
+For Fold, the most difficult one among the three test sets, all of our methods on three levels can significantly outperform baseline methods, and ProNet-backbone improves the accuracy from 48.3\% to 52.7\%, demonstrating the good generalization ability of our methods.
+Our methods also set the new state of the art for the average value.